Echsecutor/coffee/README.md

 ```
 \cofeBleed{alpha}{scale}{angle}{xoff}{yoff}{bleed}{variety}
 ```
-to place a `variety` $\in [0,4]$ type splash with random parameters on the current page.
+to place a `variety` type splash with random parameters on the current page.
 There is now also a package option to put a bleeding coffee throughout the pages like
 ```
 \usepackage[bleed]{coffee}
 ```